-If you do choose to weigh-in immediately after your higher calorie day(s), and you’re disappointed in the number, know it’s not the end of the world – unless you make it that way – and maybe skip the scale next Monday.
+If you do choose to weigh-in immediately after your higher calorie day(s), and you’re disappointed with the number, know it’s not the end of the world – unless you make it that way! – and maybe skip the scale next Monday.

 After my weekend of higher calorie consumption, I cycle back down to my lower weekday intake goal and it all balances out as the week goes on.
 I generally weigh in later in the week after giving my body some time to regulate.
 My weight is always back to status quo by Wednesday or Thursday morning.